victorzottmann/hospital-system/README.md

 **Notes:**

-- Pre-defined doctors are listed in `./bin/Debug/net6.0/doctors.txt`
+- Seeded doctors are listed in `./bin/Debug/net6.0/doctors.txt`
-- Pre-defined patients are listed in `./bin/Debug/net6.0/patients.txt`
+- Seeded patients are listed in `./bin/Debug/net6.0/patients.txt`
-- Pre-defined appointments are listed in `./bin/Debug/net6.0/appointments.txt`
+- Seeded appointments are listed in `./bin/Debug/net6.0/appointments.txt`
-- Pre-defined doctor-patient relationships are listed in `./bin/Debug/net6.0/doctor-patients.txt`
+- Seeded doctor-patient relationships are listed in `./bin/Debug/net6.0/doctor-patients.txt`

 Doctors can: